A Brief History

 The pre-field station history of Sleeping Rainbow Ranch was adapted (or otherwise pilfered)

-from Al Hendricks (Capitol Reef National Park Superintendent) and Chip Ward (Torrey, Utah)
+from Al Hendricks (former Capitol Reef National Park Superintendent) and Chip Ward (Torrey, Utah)